gosiacodes/ToDo-List-Firebase-TypeScript/README.md

 ## 📌 _How does the application work?_

-You can add task / todo to list and mark it when it's done by clicking on it.
+You can add task / todo to list and mark it when it's done by clicking on text.

 You can also unmark task as done or delete it from the list.